Back |

 How to Use

-Check out these recipes for inspiration.
+Check out the following recipes for inspiration.

 Two jars with strawberry chia seed pudding topped with fresh strawberries and whipped cream.

-Strawberry Chia Pudding Recipe
+Strawberry Chia Pudding

 Two small jars filled with green matcha chia seed pudding, topped with whipped cream and nuts.

-Matcha Chia Pudding Recipe
+Matcha Chia Pudding

-Energize your morning with your own, homemade matcha chia pudding.
+Energize your morning with your own, homemade, matcha chia pudding.
 This healthy breakfast treat offers 6 grams of plant-powdered protein per serving and a subtle caffeine kick.
 It’s easy-to-make and requires no cooking!

 Oat and chia seed pudding in a jar topped with fresh fruit.

-Overnight Oats Recipe
+Overnight Oats